ShenLab-Genomics/SpliceTransformer/README.md

 # Update log

-2024.10.24 Our paper has been published at Nature Communications!
+2024.10.24 Our paper has been published in Nature Communications!
 [Link](https://www.nature.com/articles/s41467-024-53088-6) **We are continuously maintaining and improving our tool and associated web services.
-If you have any suggestions or encounter any issues, please do not hesitate to contact us via email or Github issues.**
+If you have any suggestions or encounter any issues, please do not hesitate to contact us via email or GitHub issues.**

 # Citation